MrAl3x1s/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: all of them
-Favorite food:
+Favorite food: milk chocolate
-Favorite musician/band:
+Favorite musician/band: My Chemical Romance
-Favorite movie:
+Favorite movie: Into the Spiderverse
-Requested grade in the course:
+Requested grade in the course: whatever is deemed derserved